Medical School Stats: Rankings, Acceptance Rates (in-state vs. out-of-state), MCAT scores, GPA

 Schools want to know that you know how to perform in a demanding academic environment, particularly in the sciences.
 Your GPA tells them how you’ve performed in the past and also reflects how you’ve performed relative to your peers.

 The median GPA in the table above is a median.
-As we said above about the MCAT, people are accepted with GPAs below the median as well above the median.
+Again, applicants are accepted with GPAs below the median as well above the median.
 To gain a fuller understanding of the GPA range at a given school you can check:

 • Each school’s website